elloramir/packer/README.md

 ## explanation and methods
 - packer have a method called sort that can be overrided, but i recomend to keep it default (max side)
 - after genAtlas exec, packer.atlas will be a canvas
+- save functions use lua io.open as default, if is necessary to change it, you can replace these functions

 | function | param | return |
 |--|--|--|